Louise Fatio: Background

-Louise Fatio was born August 18, 1904, in Lausanne, Switzerland, and educated in Geneva.
-She emigrated to the US in 1925 and became a naturalized citizen in 1938.
+Fatio was born August 18, 1904, in Lausanne, Switzerland, and educated in Geneva.
+She emigrated to the United States in 1925 and became a naturalized citizen in 1938.

 Fatio's earliest work in the U.S. Library of Congress catalog is The Christmas forest, a 48-page book illustrated by Duvoisin, with a 1950 copyright date.
 It was published by Aladdin Paperbacks no earlier than 1967, perhaps earlier in hardcover.
 Her first book published was The Happy Lion in 1954.

-She died in 1993 in New Jersey, USA.
+A resident of Peapack-Gladstone, New Jersey and then Chester Township, New Jersey, Fatio died on July 26, 1993, at the age of 88 at a nursing home in Somerset, New Jersey.